willrkwan/greyback-vegetation/README.md

 ## Future work

-- Report valid-pixel coverage, scene counts, and acquisition-date distributions for each composite.
 - Add more named band profiles or indices for spectral exploration.
-- Add an independent reference dataset and report a confusion matrix with class-specific accuracy measures.
 - Measure sensitivity to the seasonal window, cloud threshold, reducer, and index definitions.